Opposition grows to Dell's landmark $24.4 billion buyout

 The consortium is now holding to the belief that information contained in an upcoming proxy statement, when published, will reveal how Dell's independent committee negotiated thoroughly and explored all options, the people said.

-But under the buyout's terms, a majority of shares not held by Michael Dell must be voted in favour of the deal for it to proceed.
+But under the buyout's terms, a majority of shares not held by Michael Dell must be voted in favor of the deal for it to proceed.

 Memphis, Tennessee-based Southeastern believes the Dell board had several alternatives that would have produced a far better outcome for public shareholders, including breaking up the company and selling the units separately.